 What is an arboricultural report?

-We work closely with architects, developers and construction firms for the following three reports, and provide tree reports for domestic clients:
+Working closely with architects, developers and construction firms, Arbor Vitae Arboriculture provide the following three tree reports:

 - Arboricultural Impact Assessment (AIA)